scooomaker/scooomaker/README.md

 - 📫 How to reach me:
 😄 Pronouns: ...
   -->
-I started programming from hardware development when I was 13，now I can use raspberry pi , arduino , stm32  and esp32 to do some interesting things.
+I started programming from hardware development when I was 13.